-The unrealized losses on bonds and common stocks have been reviewed for OTTI as of December 31, 2019.
-The Company has determined that the decline in value of bonds is principally the result of a general increase in interest rates and widening of credit spreads subsequent to the purchases of these securities and in the opinion of management is temporary.
+The unrealized losses on bonds, common stocks and preferred stocks have been reviewed for OTTI as of December 31, 2020.
+The Company has determined that the decline in value of bonds is principally the result of a general increase in interest rates subsequent to the purchases of these securities and in the opinion of management is temporary.
 The Company does not intend to sell any of the bonds in an unrealized loss position, nor does the Company expect to be required to sell any of these investments prior to recovery of fair value or maturity.
-All of the fixed maturity securities in an unrealized loss position at December 31, 2019, are current with respect to required principal and interest payments.
+All of the fixed maturity securities in an unrealized loss position at December 31, 2020, are current with respect to required principal and interest payments.

-For the common stocks in an unrealized loss position, the Company evaluated the near-term prospects of the issuers in relation to the severity and duration of the impairment.
-Based on that evaluation and the Company's ability and intent to hold these investments for a reasonable period of time sufficient for a forecasted recovery of fair value, the Company does not consider these common stock investments to be other-than-temporarily impaired at December 31, 2019.
+For the common and preferred stocks in an unrealized loss position, the Company evaluated the near-term prospects of the issuers in relation to the severity and duration of the impairment.
+Based on that evaluation and the Company's ability and intent to hold these investments for a reasonable period of time sufficient for a forecasted recovery of fair value, the Company does not consider these common and preferred stock investments to be other-than-temporarily impaired at December 31, 2020.